Bosnians: Ottoman era

-As the centuries passed, the Bosnian kingdom slowly began to decline.
-It had become fractured by increased political and religious disunity.
-By then, the Ottoman Turks had already gained a foothold in the Balkans.
-First defeating the Serbs at the Battle of Kosovo and expanding westward, the Turks eventually conquered all of Bosnia and portions of neighboring Croatia.
-Territory that partly belonged to the medieval Croatian Kingdom and partly to the Bosnian Kingdom remained under Ottoman rule for centuries, so long that it was referred to as Turkish Croatia (later as Bosanska Krajina).

-These developments altered Bosnian history, as many residents adopted Islam, adding to the complex Bosnian ethno-religious identity.
-The Bosnian Church disappeared, although the circumstances of its decline has been debated as much as defining its nature and origins.
-Some historians contend that the Bosnian Krstjani converted en masse to Islam, seeking refuge from Catholic and Orthodox persecution.
-Others argue that the Bosnian Church had already ceased to operate many decades before the Turkish conquest.
-Whatever the case, a native and distinct Muslim community developed among the Bosnians under Ottoman rule, quickly becoming dominant.
-By the early 1600s, approximately two-thirds of the Bosnian population was Muslim.
+When the Ottoman Empire conquered the Bosnian kingdom in 1463, a significant Turkish community arrived in the region.
+The Turkish community grew steadily throughout the Ottoman rule of Bosnia; however, many Turks immigrated to Turkey when Bosnia and Herzegovina came under Austro-Hungarian rule.
+Under Ottoman rule, a new and distinct Muslim community developed as a result of the conversion to Islam among a large part of the Bosnian population.
+Adherents of Islam, Eastern Orthodoxy and Catholicism emerged as the three dominant religious groups that formed the core of Bosnia's society.
+As a result of the Ottoman conquest, some of Bunjevci migrated to Dalmatia, from there to Lika and the Croatian Littoral, and in the 17th century to Bačka.
+In the later Ottoman period, Bosnia attracted Muslim refugees from lands that were reconquered by Christian powers (mainly Croatia, Hungary, western Romania and Slovenia).

 Austro-Hungarian era

 During the Austro-Hungarian occupation of Bosnia and Herzegovina from 1878 to 1918, Benjamin Kallay, Joint Imperial Minister of Finance and Vienna-based administrator of Bosnia, promoted Bošnjaštvo, a policy that aimed to inspire in Bosnia's people 'a feeling that they belong to a great and powerful nation'.
 The policy advocated the ideal of a pluralist and multi-confessional Bosnian nation and viewed Bosnians as "speaking the Bosnian language and divided into three religions with equal rights."
-The policy tried to isolate Bosnia and Herzegovina from its irredentist neighbors (the Eastern Orthodox in Serbia, Catholics in Croatia, and the Muslims of the Ottoman Empire).
+The policy tried to isolate Bosnia and Herzegovina from its irredentist neighbors (the Eastern Orthodox in Kingdom of Serbia, Catholics in Kingdom of Croatia, and the Muslims of the Ottoman Empire).
 The empire tried to discourage the concept of Croat or Serb nationhood, which had spread to Bosnia and Herzegovina's Catholic and Orthodox communities from neighboring Croatia and Serbia in the mid-19th century.
 Croats and Serbs who opposed the imperial policy and identified with nationalist ideas, ignored claims of Bosnian nationhood and instead counted Bosnian Muslims as part of their own nations, a concept that was rejected by most Bosnian Muslims.
 Following the death of Kallay, the policy was abandoned.
-By the latter half of the 1910s, nationalism was an integral factor of Bosnian politics, with national political parties corresponding to the three groups dominating elections.
+By the latter half of the 1910s, nationalism was an integral factor of Bosnian politics, with national political parties corresponding to the three groups dominating elections for the Diet of Bosnia.